zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 The dialogue begins with the father saying, “Where are  you going?”
 Eva says, “Out.”
 This is a typical thing that a teenager or young  adult might say; they don’t want to tell the father exactly where they’re going so they say, “Oh, I’m just going out,” meaning I’m leaving the house, but you don’t tel l them where you’re going.
 So, the father says, “Out where?”
 Eva says, “Dad, I’m nea rly (I’m almost) a grown woman.”
 “Grown,” here, means an adult, no lon ger a child.
 We might also say “grown up.”
 She’s a grown woman.
 “Grown,” ho wever, has even more meanings in English; those can be found in our Learning  Guide.

 Eva says to her father, “You don’t need be so overbearing .”
 “Overbearing” is when you are very controlling, you have very strong opinion s about things, you try to control what other people do.
-You could be an overbearing husband, an overbearing wife, an overbearing mother-in-law; all o f these are possible – not in my case, of course!
+You could be an overbearing husband, an overbearing wife, an overbearing mother-in-law; all of these are possible – not in my case, of course!

 Well, Eva says, “You don’t need to be so overbearing (Da d).
 You give me the third degree every time I leave the house.”
 “To give (so meone) the third degree” (degree) means to ask someone many questions, often about things that the person doesn’t want to tell you.
 So if you say, “Oh, I’m  going out,” and someone